yutaronumata/chat-space/README.md

 ## association
 - has_many :users
+- has_many :massages
-- has_many :messagess
+- has_many :members

 ## table
-- t.string :name null: false
+- name :string, null: false